Aynslielin/Automated-Plate-Delivery-Machine/README.md

 ---
 ## Applications
 ### Plate Detection:
-Recognizing plates on the tables or platforms
+* Recognizing plates on the tables or platforms
+* Trained by YOLOv8 model
+* Dataset from Robotflow
 ### Robotic Arm Motion:

 ### ROS2